-By Sonya Walton, Director of Economic Inclusion, Messer Construction Co.
+By Sonya Walton, Economic Inclusion Vice President, Messer Construction Co.

 Earlier this year, a Business Journal article pointed out that lack of access to capital is one of the biggest challenges for minority-owned businesses, and I have to agree.
 In the work I do with minority- and women-owned subcontracting businesses, access to capital is a major barrier young companies face.